Asking For An Education Health & Care Plan

-If your child is in education and up to 25 years old you can ask us to assess them.
+If your child or young person is in education and under 25 years old you can ask us to assess them.
 We’ll let you know whether we’ll go ahead with the assessment within six weeks of your request.

 Have a look at the 'Request for EHCP needs assessment for schools' form in the You May Want section on the right hand side of the page to see what kind of information we need from your child's nursery, school or college before we can do an assessment.

 - Anyone at your child’s nursery, school or college (this is the fastest way to start a request)